 As a leading manufacturer of optical and digital precision technology, Olympus develops and sells innovative medical technology, digital cameras and solutions for science and industry.
-Founded on 12 October 1919, Olympus is celebrating its 100th anniversary in 2019.

 Having the right lens for your camera will determine how your images or footage will appear.
 And there are plenty to choose from.